| How can

 and index the information into a searchable database.
 Programs called spiders

 (or webcrawlers) use lists of servers to find Web pages to use.
-Basically,

 the search engine uses words from a page to identify that page.